fburic/notes/singularity_conda.md

 ```

 **Careful** that you include the spec file with the `%files`  directive.
 If files aren’t copied into the image, they’re not visible to the building process.
 Building proceeds in 2 steps: installing the miniconda3 linux+conda, then running all commands in `%post`, including the conda commands.

+If you need **extra software** in the image (e.g. package dependencies), remember that the base image is just an Ubuntu system, so you can install software with `apt`.
+For example, adding the command `apt-get update && apt install -y --no-install-recommends build-essential` above the conda line will first install compilation tools (`gcc`, `make`, etc.) that some conda packages require.

 ### 3. Create the singularity image